CATEM1NAL/APyday-2/FAQ.md

 and hop into the lobby until they get unstuck!
 You could also do a sync where everyone has their own games, but periodically you all join a Criminal Dawn slot to get a few checks.
 You can be as creative with this game's inclusion in a multiworld as you want to be.

-## How do I install this/the mod isn't working?
-Make sure you have [SuperBLT](https://superblt.znix.xyz/) installed, and then extract `BLT-Criminal_Dawn.zip` into `PAYDAY 2/mods`.
-There are a few dependencies which BLT will prompt you to install after launching the game with Criminal Dawn.
-Download them, restart the game, and you should be good to go.
-You'll know if the mod is working because you will have a fresh save file and the game will have an orange/pink colour palette (instead of blue).

 ## Why do I have hundreds of coins?
 After installing the mod for the first time you get given coins for achievement milestones (may have been fixed?? let me know!).